-Whenever these Rules or the Ordinance provide for a meeting or hearing with the subject of an investigation, that subject may appear before the Board, its designee, or any hearing officer appointed pursuant to Rule 4 on his or her own behalf, and/or with or through an attorney or other representative, such as a union official.
-Any representative appearing on behalf of a subject shall file a notice of appearance with the Board, its designee, or hearing officer in a manner designated by the Board, designee or hearing officer.
-The filing of a notice of appearance constitutes a representation that the person appearing has been authorized by the person subject to these Rules or the Ordinance.
+Whenever these Rules or the Ordinance provide for a meeting or hearing with the subject of an investigation or other enforcement action, that subject may appear before the Board, its designee, or any hearing officer appointed pursuant to Rule 4 on their own behalf, and/or with or through an attorney or other representative, such as a union official.
+Any representative appearing on behalf of a subject shall confirm their representation of the subject with the Board, its designee, or hearing officer in a manner designated by the Board, designee or hearing officer.